Lucia's Blog: 2020-03-08

 II.
 RIGHT AND WRONG ORIGINATE WITH GOD:

 When studying the subject of ethics, one must carefully discern two different things, right and wrong.
 We all know and believe there is a right and a wrong.
 This is interwoven with our actions.
 Some actions are right, and others are wrong.
 That which is right is what is morally required.
 That which is wrong is what is morally or ethically prohibited.
 According to God's Word, right and wrong are closely linked to God's will.
 God declares what is wrong and contrary to His will, what is holy, righteous, loving, and just.
 An action is right when it conforms to the will of a holy and just God.
 He declares the standard for human conduct, which is objective, universal, eternal, and exalted, worthy of respect.
 Christians view their moral life as obedience to the will of God.
 Their view transforms moral truth into the will of God to obey and honor Him.
-Objective right (morality) is composed of those actions that are right according to moral or ethical standards.
-Subjective right is those actions that are believed to be right whether or not they are actually right.
+Objective right (morality) is composed of right actions according to moral or ethical standards.
+Subjective right comprises actions believed to be right, whether or not they are right.

-Often what a person thinks is right according to his own conscience, might actually be right (subjectively and objectively).
+What a person thinks is right, according to his own conscience, might actually be right (subjectively and objectively).
 But this is not always the case.
 So, is there really a right and wrong in life?
 Many people in our culture believe that society dictates what is right and wrong: the majority rule.
-They allow their society to set the norms and make the choices for them.
-The problem is that a society can change their belief causing all sorts of outcomes, whether good or bad.
-But one who has a Christian worldview knows that right and wrong originate from God, as written in the Bible.
-The Bible has laws that must govern our conduct of behavior according to God's will.
+They allow their society to set the norms and make their choices.
+The problem is that a society can change its beliefs, causing all sorts of good or bad outcomes.
+However, one with a Christian worldview knows that right and wrong originate from God, as the Bible states.
+The Bible has laws that govern our behavior according to God's will.

 According to our culture, right and wrong are based on personal preferences as their ethical standards.
 "I say what is right for me."
 They believe that right and wrong change from person to person, for they are relative to each person (individual moral relativism).
-So moral decisions are based on personal feelings or emotions.
-According to this way of thinking (moral relativism), there are no absolutes and true beliefs because they are always changing.
+So, moral decisions are based on personal feelings or emotions.
+According to this way of thinking (moral relativism), there are no absolutes or true beliefs because they constantly change.
 The word "tolerance" has been badly corrupted and abused in our politically correct culture.
-The word "tolerance" used to mean an act of sympathy for beliefs or practices that differ from our own beliefs.
+The word "tolerance" is used to mean an act of sympathy for beliefs or practices that differ from our own beliefs.
 The act of tolerance means that those holding different views can disagree without accepting the other person's opinion or belief.

 Today, in our politically correct culture, the definition of the word "tolerance" has changed for the worse since our culture claims that one's beliefs, lifestyle, and truth are all of equal value.
-That is, everyone must accept their truths, claims, and lifestyles as our own.
-They dare say to us, “You shouldn’t force your morality on someone else.”
+Everyone must accept their truths, claims, and lifestyles as our own.
+They dare say, “You shouldn’t force your morality on someone else.”
 Yet they are forcing their beliefs on us!
-It is nothing more than cultural moral relativism, which is the belief that right and wrong are always changing from culture to culture (relative to each individual culture).
-This way of thinking and belief lacks concrete and true standards.
-Instead of each Individual determining what must be right and wrong, it is the culture that determines or dictates what is right and wrong.
+It is nothing more than cultural moral relativism, which is the belief that right and wrong are constantly changing from culture to culture (relative to each individual culture).
+This way of thinking and belief lacks concrete and proper standards.
+Instead of each individual determining what must be right and wrong, the culture determines or dictates what is right and wrong.
 It implies that each culture dictates what is right for each individual in that society.
-Many ask the question, “Who is to say what is right?"
+Many ask, “Who is to say what is right?"
 The answer is, “No one else but God!”

-A Christian worldview looks for moral absolutes to define the standard of right and wrong that must be applied to each and every person, regardless of time, location, personal preference, and culture.
-Of course, it points toward God, His character, His Truth, and the way He designed this world.
+A Christian worldview looks for moral absolutes to define the standard of right and wrong that must be applied to everyone, regardless of time, location, personal preference, and culture.
+Of course, it points toward God, His character, His Truth, and how He designed this world.
 Most importantly, it describes God's unchanging and eternal nature, which must be applied to our ethical standards.
-How often do we hear people make the statement, "If the Bible doesn't say it, I can do it."
-They ignore that God has given us a Sacred Book that addresses every situation, every moral principle, and guideline.
-The Bible commands and lays down laws to abide by, which are the right and wrong in society.
+How often do we hear people say, "If the Bible doesn't say it, I can do it."
+They ignore that God has given us a Sacred Book that addresses every situation, every moral principle, and every guideline.
+The Bible commands and lays down laws to abide by, which are right and wrong in society.

-God has created and established laws that teach and discipline men and women concerning Him and His love for us.
+God has established laws that teach and discipline men and women concerning Him and His love for us.
 God's laws are for our good!
-God has set eternal standards that apply to every situation, for they are moral absolutes related to God and His character.
-Many believe that our government has the right to dictate how we ought to live our lives safely when in fact, that's not their job and purpose in life, for they cannot lead us to a positive and confident path even when they set rules to follow.
+God has set eternal standards for every situation, for they are moral absolutes related to God and His character.
+Many believe that our government has the right to dictate how we should live our lives safely when that's not their job and purpose, for they cannot lead us to a positive and confident path even when they set rules to follow.
 God is the only One who can set the rules or standards for our own good.
 He created ethical principles so that we may live according to His image and teach others His ways and thoughts, His principles of righteousness.

 The Bible tells us about the first sin in the Garden of Eden.
 We know that sin originated with Eve when the Serpent's words tempted her.
 She listened to the Serpent instead of obeying what God had said not to do.